Estimating the roughness exponent of stochastic volatility from discrete observations of the integrated variance: Introduction

 We believe that the fact that our estimator is built on a strictly pathwise approach makes it very versatile and applicable also in situations in which trajectories are not based on fractional Brownian motion.
-As a matter of fact, our Examples \ref{Takagi example} and \ref{Takagi example 2} illustrate that our estimation procedure can work very well for certain deterministic fractal functions.
+As a matter of fact, our Examples \ref{Takagi example} and \ref{Takagi example 2} illustrate that our estimation procedure can work very well for certain deterministic fractal functions, and \Cref{Random Takagi example} shows that our estimator $\wh \cR_n$ can estimate the roughness exponent for non-Gaussian random processes.
+Furthermore, the simulation study presented in \Cref{simulation section} demonstrates that our estimation framework applies to processes in the Cauchy class \cite{Gneiting2004Hurst}.
+This class of processes permits a complete bifurcation between the degree of roughness and the long-range dependence, distinguishing it fundamentally from fractional Brownian motion.

 One disadvantage of our original estimator $\wh\cR_n$ is that it is not scale invariant.
-Using an idea from \cite{HanSchiedHurst}, we thus propose a scale-invariant modification of $\wh\cR_n$ in \Cref{scale-invariant section}.
+Using an idea from \cite{HanSchiedHurst}, we thus propose a scale-invariant modification $\cR^s_n$ of $\wh\cR_n$ in \Cref{scale-invariant section}.
+In \Cref{Theorem scale rate}, we obtain the rate of convergence of $\cR^s_n$ for fractional Brownian motion with drift.
 The subsequent \Cref{simulation section} contains a simulation study illustrating the performance of our estimators.
 This study illustrates that passing to the scale-invariant estimator can greatly improve the estimation accuracy in practice.